 New hires should get to know about the employee rewards and recognition program during their orientation sessions.

-They should get information about the program goals, policies, benefits, and highlights in these sessions.
+Also, they should get information about the program goals, policies, benefits, and highlights in these sessions.

 Whatever the modus operandi, consistent and effective communication is critical to building a successful employee rewards and recognition program.
 Only then the organization can reap its full benefits in the form of a motivated and committed workforce.

 Lead author: Sagar Chaudhuri, the Co-Founder and CEO of HiFives.
-He is an HR Tech Evangelist with over 25 years of experience in the corporate world and entrepreneurship.
-In the past, Sagar has worked with companies such as Genpact, Infosys, and ICICI Bank, in leadership roles.
+He is an HR Tech Evangelist with over 25 years of corporate and entrepreneurship experience.
+In the past, Sagar has worked in leadership roles with companies such as Genpact, Infosys, and ICICI Bank.
 He has an engineering degree from IIT Kharagpur and an MBA from IIM Lucknow.
 Connect on LinkedIn

-To stay updated on the latest HiFives blogs follow us on Twitter (@MyHiFives)
+To stay updated on the latest HiFives blogs, follow us on Twitter (@MyHiFives)